 Before exiting MRT station, check the Locality Map and choose the exit which is the most convenient for you.

-For getting more familiar with Public Transportation in Bangkok you should check:
+For getting more familiar with Bangkok Public Transport you should check:

 Where to Stay in Bangkok?

 What is the best area to stay in Bangkok?
 You should choose one of the areas well connected with MRT or BTS as it can really save your time.
-Our recommendations for choosing the right area to stay in Bangkok can be found here: Where to Stay in Bangkok - Guide to Bangkok Best Areas.
+Our recommendations for choosing the right area to stay in Bangkok can be found here: Where to Stay in Bangkok.

 Check our Frequently Asked Questions about public transportation in Bangkok and ask your own question if it's not answered there yet.